moj-analytical-services/rpackage_training/README.md

 To run your tests, use devtools::test() or Ctrl/Cmd + Shift + T.

 **Exercise 18**: Create some tests for the summarise_crimes function:
-1) Run usethis::use_testthat() to set up your testing structure.
+1) Run usethis::use_testthat(3) to set up your testing structure.
 2) Inside the tests/testthat folder, create an R file called test_summarise_crimes.R
 3) Create a test (it's easiest to copy and amend some of [this test script](https://github.com/mammykins/regregrap/blob/master/tests/testthat/test_fivereg_recent.R) which contains tests for [this fivereg_recent function](https://github.com/mammykins/regregrap/blob/master/R/fivereg_recent.R)) to check whether the summarise_crimes function stops running if there is an error (e.g. using expect_silent()).
-4) Run the tests you have created.
+4) Run the test you have created.
 5) If time permits, you could also:
    * Add tests that the input is not a suitable dataframe and the input dataframe variables 'year' and 'crimes' aren't of class int.
    * Try writing a test that the function will fail, just to see what happens!